yoctoproject/poky/documentation/ref-manual/features.rst

 a package or packages.
 In most cases, the presence or absence of a feature translates to the appropriate option supplied to the configure script during the :ref:`ref-tasks-configure` task for the recipes that optionally support the feature.
+Appropriate options must be supplied, and enabling/disabling :term:`PACKAGECONFIG` for the concerned packages is one way of supplying such options.

 Some distro features are also machine features.
 These select features make sense to be controlled both at the machine and distribution